RodBurr/Project-3/README.md

-# Translation Project README
+# Tabby Lanauge Translator

+Personal Translator and basic langauge and sentence structure assistant.

+## Description

 ## Overview
 This project demonstrates how to fine-tune and deploy multilingual translation models using Hugging Face Transformers and Gradio.
 Two translation directions are supported:

 - **English → German** (`marian-finetuned-en-de`)
 - **English → Romanian** (`finetuned-en-ro`)

 Each model is fine-tuned on a subset of the WMT datasets and deployed through a Gradio user interface.

----
+## Getting Started

 ## Files

 ### 1. `train_marian_en_de_with_bleu.ipynb`
 - Trains the MarianMT model on English → German using WMT14 dataset